diivien/Music-Popularity-Prediction/README.md

 I am currently working on several improvements and extensions to this project.
 Some include:

 - Testing a neural network classifier to see if it can improve the accuracy of our predictions
-- Deploying an app on Gradle to make it easier for users to interact with our models and make predictions
+- Deploying an app on Gradio to make it easier for users to interact with our models and make predictions

 ## Citations